recordingpreservation/nrpf-website/_team/jesse-johnston.md

 staff_role: "Executive Director"
 sort_name: johnston
 soundfiles_host: true
+soundfiles_team: true
+podcast_team_order: 1
+podcast_role: "Host"
-podcast_bio: "Jesse A. Johnston, M.S.I., Ph.D., serves as Executive Director and Secretary of NRPF.
-He is a Clinical Assistant Professor at the [University of Michigan School of Information](https://www.si.umich.edu/people/jesse-johnston).
-He has worked in various archival and library rules, including at the Library of Congress, the Smithsonian Center for Folklife and Cultural Heritage, and the National Endowment for the Humanities.
-Learn more about Jesse at [www.jesseajohnston.net](https://www.jesseajohnston.net/)."
+podcast_bio: "Jesse is the creator, executive producer, and host of _Sound Files_.
+He is the Secretary and Executive Director of NRPF and a Clinical Assistant Professor at the [University of Michigan School of Information](https://www.si.umich.edu/people/jesse-johnston).
+He has worked in various archival and library roles, including at the Library of Congress, the Smithsonian Center for Folklife and Cultural Heritage, and the National Endowment for the Humanities.
+Learn more about Jesse at <https://www.jesseajohnston.net/>."
 term1_start: 2024
 term1_end: 2028
 current_term_start: 2024